-When Germany resolved to shut down eight of its seventeen nuclear plants in 2011 and phase out the rest of them by 2022, there was concern that coal power would be ramped up to fill the gap left behind by nuclear – but that is not the plan, because the country cannot meet its climate targets with coal power.
+When Germany resolved to shut down eight of its seventeen nuclear plants in 2011 and phase out the rest of them by 2022, there was concern that coal power would be ramped up to fill the gap left behind by nuclear.
+That switch is not the plan, however, because the country cannot meet its climate targets with coal power.
 After all, roughly half as much carbon is emitted when natural gas is burned instead of hard coal.
 Lignite, which is domestically available in Germany in large quantities, is three times more carbon intensive than natural gas.
-Furthermore, coal plants do not ramp up and down as fast as flexible turbines fired with natural gas do, making the latter a better way of filling in hourly gaps in renewable power production.
-For more information on natural gas as a bridge to a future with renewable gas supplies (see 2 - H Flexible power production).
+Furthermore, coal plants do not ramp up and down as fast as flexible gas turbines, making the latter a better way of filling gaps in fluctuating renewable power generation.

 For a number of reasons, however, coal power consumption temporarily increased:

-- The economic downturn within the EU has reduced energy consumption, thereby indirectly reducing carbon emissions and making the price of carbon – and hence, the price of coal power – lower (see Emissions trading).
+- The economic downturn within the EU has reduced energy consumption, thereby indirectly reducing carbon emissions and the price of carbon, and hence, the price of coal power; and

 - At present, a few new coal plants are going online that had been planned and constructed several years before the nuclear decision.

 Plans for new coal plants